ybaryshnikova/extensions-meetup/apiservice-example/README.md

 First it is important to look into the Kubernetes API Server and its API structure.
 The design of the API Server establishes the basis that needs to be implemented.

-The API server is an integral part of Kubernetes.
+The API server is an integral part of Kubernetes (see [Kubernetes components overview](https://kubernetes.io/docs/concepts/overview/components/)).
 It provides mostly REST API (there is also API that does not follow REST conventions, like health checks.
 This API is used for internal purposes and does not manage resources.).
 See API conventions [here](https://github.com/kubernetes/community/blob/7f3f3205448a8acfdff4f1ddad81364709ae9b71/contributors/devel/sig-architecture/api-conventions.md#verbs-on-resources).
 The REST API handles all of the communication between components and external users, that is all interaction in a Kubernetes cluster is a REST call behind the scenes.